renato0307/learning-go/api-add-first-utility-function.md

 [here](https://github.com/gin-gonic/gin#grouping-routes).

-## The code to generate UUIDs
+## The implementation of the web service

-So the first step is to create the `programming` folder and the files for UUID utility support.
+So the first step is to create the `programming` folder and the implementation and test files.

 ```sh